OxIonics/ionics_fits/README.md

 The library is designed to be extensible and ergonomic to user.
 Want to use different statistics?
 Easy, just provide a new class that inherits from `FitBase`.
 Want to do some custom post-fit processing?
-Override the `post_fit` method.
+Override the `calculate_derived_parameters` method.
 Want to tweak the parameter estimator for a model?
 Create a new model class that inherits from the original model and modify away.
 If you're struggling to do what you want, it's probably a bug in the library so report it.

 At present the library is still an MVP.
-While we do provide some hooks like `post_fit` there aren't many.
+While we do provide some hooks there aren't many.
 The addition of further hooks will be driven by use cases, so please open an issue if you find you can't easily extend the library in the way you want.

 # Ontology